 • Additional Compensation Programs:

-Expand the number of compensation programs available to State workers, such as Employee & Team Incentive Pay, in order to match the variety of offerings by many of our competitors.
+Expand the number of compensation programs available to State workers, such as Signing Bonuses, Performance Bonuses, Employee & Team Incentive Pay, etc. in order to match the variety of offerings by many of our competitors.

 VIII.
 BENEFIT RECOMMENDATIONS